-For example, if the Automation is successful, you can set the Virtual Assistant to respond with something like: “Automation Successfully Completed.
+For example, if the Automation is successful, you can set the Assistant to respond with something like: “Automation Successfully Completed.
 Can I help you with anything else?”

-Or, if the Automation fails to run, you can prompt the user with a query using the Virtual Assistant: “The automation has failed.
+Or, if the Automation fails to run, you can prompt the user with a query using the Assistant: “The automation has failed.
 Please ensure that you’ve entered the right information.”
-Again, the responses by the Virtual Assistant are up to you and you’ll need to ensure that you set the right ones depending on your use-case.
+Again, the responses by the Assistant are up to you and you’ll need to ensure that you set the right ones depending on your use-case.

 Note: If you don’t want the success and failed child nodes to be created, just uncheck the boxes beside the option in Call an Automation pop up.